cmdoret/Acastellanii_legionella_infection/README.md

 ## Analyses

 Analyses are described in jupyter notebooks located in the `docs/notebooks` folder.
 These notebooks are numbered to reflect the logical order in which analyses should be done.
+They should be executed in that order as some will generate files for the next notebook.